rails/rails/guides/source/rails_on_rack.md

 Many of Action Dispatchers's internal components are implemented as Rack middlewares. `Rails::Application` uses `ActionDispatch::MiddlewareStack` to combine various internal and external middlewares to form a complete Rails Rack application.

-NOTE: `ActionDispatch::MiddlewareStack` is Rails' equivalent of `Rack::Builder`, but built for better flexibility and more features to meet Rails' requirements.
+NOTE: `ActionDispatch::MiddlewareStack` is Rails equivalent of `Rack::Builder`, but built for better flexibility and more features to meet Rails' requirements.

 ### Inspecting Middleware Stack